ClimateGlobalChange/tempestremap/README.md

 Conservative and Consistent Remapping and a Theory of Linear Maps, Part 2.
 Mon.
 Weather Rev., 144, 1529-1549, doi: 10.1175/MWR-D-15-0301.1.

-Paul A. Ullrich, Dharshi Devendran and Hans Johansen, 2015:
-Arbitrary-Order Conservative and Consistent Remapping and a Theory of Linear Maps: Part II.
-Submitted to Mon.
-Wea.
-Rev.

 Build Instructions
 ------------------